PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/node/MIP-migration.md

 #Customer intent: As an application developer, I want to learn how to change the code in my Node.js application from using ADAL as its authentication library to MSAL.
 ---

-# How to migrate a Node.js app from ADAL to MSAL
+# Migrate your Node.js application from ADAL to MSAL

 [Microsoft Authentication Library for Node](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node) (MSAL Node) is now the recommended SDK for enabling authentication and authorization for your applications registered on the Microsoft identity platform.
 This article covers the important steps you need to go through in order to migrate your apps from Active Directory Authentication Library for Node (ADAL Node) to MSAL Node.